Bee-Chan/Astra-Supertars-Training/README.md

 4.Open script

-5.Search for the Astra_training.lua file
+5.Search for the Astra superstars training mode.lua file

 6.open it